 Instead of closing the wire all the way and smoothing it down, I left it sticking out on the other side so that I could use the same wire to secure the rosemary pieces on the back as well.

 SH&H Tip: Don’t insert the stick until you are pretty much done attaching the greenery.
 You can still do minor touching up, but if you cause the stick to move around, it will enlarge the hole and the topiary won’t stand straight.

 The rosemary looked so life-like, I decided to fill the pot with potting soil, but I could have also chosen Spanish moss or green preserved moss.

-And some pink flowers on the counter…
+And some pink flowers on the counter:

 As always, I appreciate your visit, comments, and shares here on the blog!
-I’d love it if you also follow along with me on Pinterest, Instagram, and Facebook so you won’t miss any of my inspiration and ideas.
+I’d love it if you also follow along with me on Pinterest, Instagram, Facebook, TikTok, and YouTube so you won’t miss any of my inspiration and ideas.

 Don’t forget to sign up for updates to keep in touch.